House of Jovan Muratovski

 The House of Jovan Muratovski is a historical house in Galičnik that is listed as Cultural heritage of North Macedonia.
 It is in ownership of one branch of the family of Muratovski.

 History of the family

 Muratovski/Muratovci share ancestry roots with the families of Ondovci, Siljanovci and Šterjovci.
 The surname's origin derives from the family member called Filip.
 Their mainly occupation was sheep and cattle herding and production of yellow and white cheese.
 The family's financial and power peak was in 1912.
 Eight years later, Muratovski family was in great scale robbed by the Kalosh Zajasi's bandits.
-They are situated in the neighbourhood called Čučka Maalo.
+They are situated in the neighborhood called Čučka Maalo.